NASA-IMPACT/COSMOS/LOCAL_VERIFICATION_GUIDE.md

 ## Appendix B — What this guide deliberately does NOT verify

-These need real AWS beyond the crawler bucket, and are covered by the "Manual verification (real dev AWS)" blocks in `IMPLEMENTATION_PLAN.md` (P3, P4, P7) once the `sde-api-scrapers` `web-indexing` stacks deploy:
+These need real AWS beyond the crawler bucket.
+Nothing here is blocked on infrastructure — the crawler stack and the indexer's dev stacks both exist — they are simply out of scope for a local run, and are checked by hand against dev AWS instead:

 - A real SSM `send-command` reaching the crawler inbox on `i-0b6a61d95888886f4` (the Step 3 success path — its output for Aurorasaurus already exists, which is what Step 4 consumed).
 - The real export → `sts:AssumeRole` → `ecs:RunTask` → `status.json` loop against
-  `sde-cosmos-indexing-dev` (Step 5/7 success paths; the indexer repo's E2E.10).
+  `sde-cosmos-indexing-dev` (Step 5/7 success paths), which runs from a COSMOS host whose instance role may assume `CosmosIndexingDispatchRole-dev`.
 - Slack delivery, if you ran with a dummy webhook.
 - The stall-timeout paths in real time (both unit-tested; live simulation means waiting `SCRAPE_STALL_TIMEOUT_HOURS` / `INDEX_STALL_TIMEOUT_HOURS`).